OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

 ## Module Arguments

 There may be at most one instance of a given class in a module-arguments list.
-For example, only one type of local-memory may be offered.
+For example, only one type of local-memory may be requested.

 Each of the module-arguments is a dictionary with the following keys:

 - **class**: String [required]

   The major interface class, such as clocks, cci-p and local-memory.
-  Supported classes are are listed below.
+  Supported classes are listed below.

 - **interface**: String [required]

-  The interface expected by the AFU for the given class.
+  The interface type expected by the AFU for the given class.

 - **optional**: Boolean [optional (defaults to false)]